10 Best 6.5 mm Cartridges For Long-Range Shooting and Hunting

 26 Nosler

-The 26 Nosler is undoubtedly the hotrod of the 6.5mm cartridges, boasting an impressive 3,300 fps when firing 140-grain bullets.
+The 26 Nosler is undoubtedly the hot rod of the 6.5mm cartridges, boasting an impressive 3,300 fps when firing 140-grain bullets.
 Developed using the massive 300 Remington Ultra Magnum case, the 26 Nosler hit the shooting scene in 2013 as the first cartridge to bear the Nosler name.

 Combined with some of Nosler’s ridiculously high-BC bullets, like the AccuBond Long Range, the 26 Nosler has an extremely flat trajectory and is extremely resistant to wind drift.
-The only critique of the 26 Nosler is its relatively short barrel life for peak accuracy, which some shooters report being less than 1,000 rounds.
+The primary critique of the 26 Nosler is its relatively short barrel life for peak accuracy, which some shooters report being less than 1,000 rounds.

 However, if you need an extremely effective extended long-range hunting round, the 26 Nosler will meet all your elk slaying needs with relative ease.